sanskrit/raw_etexts_english/blogs/manasataramgini/2013-12-26_the-successors-of-the-kaunteya-s-in-the-national-memory-of-bharata-s-and-bhota-s-and-related-discursions.md

 +++
-title = "The successors of the kaunteya-s in the national memory of bhArata-s and bhoTa-s and relatedxa0discursions"
+title = "The successors of the kaunteya-s in the national memory of bhArata-s and bhoTa-s and related discursions"

 +++
 [![](https://lh6.googleusercontent.com/-poL9YmtTfgs/Uru9g_7rdSI/AAAAAAAACzY/6JeMO_NO2VY/s640/pandavas.jpg)](https://picasaweb.google.com/lh/photo/9CJ5Vhx1oEWbxbYLqklAlNMTjNZETYmyPJy0liipFm0?feat=embedwebsite)